ibm-cloud-docs/openwhisk/deploy.md

 {: codeblock}

 The deployment manifest file defines the following variables.
-* The package name
+* The package name.
-* The action name
+* The action name.
-* The action annotation that indicates it is to be a web action
+* The action annotation that indicates it is to be a web action.
-* The action code file name
+* The action code file name.
-* The API with a base path of `/hello`
+* The API with a base path of `/hello`.
-* The endpoint path of `/world`
+* The endpoint path of `/world`.

 2. Create the `hello_world_manifest.yml` file.